rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **Server side**

 If you want to capture snapshots on the server side directly, you can use ffmpeg to do the same.
 Check out our [guide on using ffmpeg with live streams](https://www.red5pro.com/docs/server/ffmpegstreaming.html).
-Check out [this integrated webapp example](https://github.com/rajdeeprath/red5-development-series/tree/master/code-examples/server-side/red5-misc-examples/ffmpeg-thumbnails) so see how to read stream as soon as publish starts.
+Check out [this integrated webapp example](https://github.com/rajdeeprath/red5-development-series/tree/master/code-examples/server-side/red5-misc-examples/ffmpeg-thumbnails) so see how to read stream as soon as `publish` starts.

 #### Recording the session

+Now irrespective of whether you need a poster image or not, wanting to record the live stream is the most common need for most streaming systems.
+At the time of writing this guide, Red5 pro allows you to records a stream in `FLV` and `HLS` containers.

+Red5 pro gives you multiple ways to record a stream.
+You can choose the way that is optimal for your use case. the following optiosn are available to enable recording of a live stream.

+1. As a client if you can direct the server to record the stream by specifying the publish mode as `record` in your client code.
+We have examples for [HTML5](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/publishRecord), [Android](https://github.com/red5pro/streaming-android/tree/master/app/src/main/java/red5pro/org/testandroidproject/tests/PublishTest) and [IOS](https://github.com/red5pro/streaming-ios/tree/master/R5ProTestbed/Tests/Publish)

+For IOS and Android examples, simply change the publish mode to `record` to test the code.

+2. To enable automatic recording for all streams, you can set the server side flag `broadcaststream.auto.record=true` in `{RED5_HOME}/conf/red5.properties`.

+3. You can also use [Red5 pro server api](https://red5pro.com/docs/server/serverapi.html#recordlivestream) to record your streams.
+Using an out of the box api can be very useful when you need to initiate recording from a remote location on demand. while options `#1` and `#2` cannot be toggled on the fly without stopping the client or server, API gives you a flexible solution to record/stop without disturbing either.

+4. If you are writing your own webapp and want to record a live stream on some internal condition, you can cal the `IProStream.saveAs()` method to start recording.
+Every Red5 pro stream is an `IProStream` object.

+By default automatic recording captures FSL ad HLS files.
+If you do not want HLS recordings across the system, you can simply delete the `red5pro-mpegts-plugin-5.5.0.343-RELEASE.jar` file.

 #### Storing and Viewing VOD Recordings

+By default recordings are stored in the `streams` directory of the webapp in the context.
+If you want you can move the recordings to a remote server for storage and later serving.

+If you write your own custom solution as a webapp or plugin, you can conenct with us on slack for development tips on subjects such as detecting when to upload file etc.

+As an out fo the box solution, we offer [Red5 pro cloud storage plugin](https://red5pro.com/docs/server/cloudstoragevod.html), which can help you move your recordings to AWS or Google bucket automatically.
+It can also help transcode flv to mp4 before uploading.

+If you wish to serve all types fo clients, make sure you have `MP4` version of the recording alongside `FLV` and `HLS`.
+You can build any custom security around VOD similar to live streams using the [Red5 pro simple auth plugin](https://red5pro.com/docs/server/authplugin.html).

 ## Use Cases